befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 The ceremony will be held at 2:00 pm at Holy Name Church in Topeka, KS and the reception will be held at 5:00 pm the Cider Gallery in Lawrence, KS.
+Even with the travel time between Topeka and Lawrence, there will be a small gap between the ceremony and the reception.
+We encourage guests to take the time to visit and explore Lawrence or relax.

 # Things to do

-Lawrence is normally a fun town, assuming it's not the middle of an ice storm.
+Lawrence is a fun town, assuming it's not the middle of an ice storm.
 Get some exercise by rock-chalk-jaywalking your way up and around on the [University of Kansas](https://ku.edu/) campus.
 If you plan on being in town a bit longer, don't forget that Kansas City is only a 45 minute drive.
 We've compiled a list of Lawrence beverage and dining suggestions below:

-### Coffee & Pastries
+**Coffee & Pastries:**
 * 1900 Barker
 * Wheatfields

-### Breakfast & Brunch
+**Breakfast & Brunch:**
 * The Roost
 * Wheatfields
 * Ladybird Diner

-### Dinner
+**Dinner:**
 * Mass St. Fish House
 * Merchants Pub & Plate
 * Culinaria Mediterranean Kitchen
 * The Mad Greek

-### Beer & Cocktail Bars
+**Beer & Cocktail Bars:**
 * Lawrence Beer Co.
 * Free State Brewing Co.
 * The Bourgeois Pig